-Protecting your data from the unexpected isn’t just a good idea – it’s a necessity.
-While most organizations have a data protection and recovery strategy which requires data backup, the specific design and configuration of the backup solution depends on numerous factors such as the nature of the data, backup policies, regulatory requirements, overall risk tolerance, and budget.
+Protecting your data from the unexpected is more than just a good idea—it’s a necessity.
+While most organizations have a data protection and recovery strategy, the specific design and configuration of the backup solution depends on numerous factors, such as the nature of the data, backup policies, regulatory requirements, overall risk tolerance, and budget.

-Hostway offers shared and dedicated managed backup solutions – each providing the reliability, security and ease-of-use you demand.
-And as your business grows and requirements change, you can cost-effectively upgrade, add options and extend solutions as necessary.
+Hostway offers shared and dedicated managed backup solutions, each providing the reliability, security, and ease-of-use you need to stay up and running.
+As your business grows and requirements change, you can upgrade more cost effectively, add options, and extend solutions as necessary.